mhagstrand/slate/source/includes/_themes_syntax.md

 Each of the layout, panel, and snippet files in a theme uses variables (also called placeholders) to show external content or content fetched from the database (such as the name of a product).

 Template variables are enclosed within `%%` markers.
-There are various different types of variables available for use in templates: global variables, string variables, panel references, snippet references, and file includes.
+These types of variables are available for use in templates: global variables, string variables, panel references, snippet references, and file includes.

 ### <span class="jumptarget"> Global Variables </span>